-I am so grateful for that trip because the three of us in the family were all in good health and were able to survive so much walking to get from one place to another.
+I am happy to have been able to go on this trip because the three of us in the family were all in good health and were able to survive so much walking to get from one place to another.
 We are fortunate that we had a safe trip and the area we were in was not hit by the earthquake at the time.

 Discipline is a cultural norm in Japan which I think my own country needs.
-It is not a discipline that hinders self-expression but is a public good that results in fairness, honesty, and order that will be enjoyed by all of us.
+It is not a discipline that hinders self-expression but is a public good that results in fairness, honesty, and order that is felt even by tourists.

 - No matter how much you prepare for something, life will throw you curve balls.
 I have been preparing for this trip for two months, exercising almost every day and doing squats to strengthen my legs only to catch a viral cold a week before going there.
 I had to spend the week prior recuperating and mostly just lying down on my bed and drinking meds and fluids.
 In essence, I’ve lost much of the gains I had by the time we were in Japan.